bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 Then, after biting down on one of Tess's exposed nipples, as if in greeting, then got up, shuffled her parchment together, strapped her lute to her back, and left the room.

+Tess then gracefully stepped out of her skirts, and  walked over to the door, latching it from the inside.

+---

+&ldquo;Tess&mdash;You&mdash; Agh&hellip;&rdquo; Veronica moaned, clamping her thighs around Tess&rsquo;s face, grinding into the expertly swirling tongue.
+She threaded her fingers through Tess&rsquo;s hair, holding her in just the right spot.
+All Veronica could feel were the hands her hips, and the tongue attacking her sweet spot.
+She didn&rsquo;t even try to temper her moans.

+As Veronica rode through her first orgasm, she tried to move away from Tess&rsquo;s stimulation, to no avail.
+It somehow then  felt good again, and  Veronica was then floating in the blissful throws of pleasure.

+Each crescenco melded with the previous one, until finally all Veronica could do was sit down and ride the waves.

+---

+"Do you want to talk about it?"
+Tess started.
+At some point she had left to get a platter of bread cheese, and some water.

+Veronica was feeling more relaxed than she had ever felt.
+She wondered if she was on some sort of drugg, but even that didn't matter now.
+The bread was the best bread she had ever tasted.

 </section>